Contact Us for a Free Consultation (213) 542-0979

 So, the first thing we need to do is figure out how we're going to handle the real estate fraud case — whether we're going to:

-• the next thing we need to do is figure out what steps need to be taken; and
+• the next thing we need to do is figure out what steps need to be taken and

 Evaluation of the Game Plan for Best Result

-So, when we sit down, we're going to sit down and say, I'm going to tell you, here's what they're looking at.
+So, when we sit down, we'll say, "I'm going to tell you, here's what they're looking at."

 Criminal Defense for California Real Estate Fraud

-And we will evaluate whether you can do these things and whether or not doing them is the best move for you and will get you the best result.
+We will evaluate whether you can do these things and whether or not doing them is the best move for you and will get you the best result.

 So, the first step is to pick up the phone.
-Ask for a meeting with Ron Hedding if you've got a real estate fraud related offense in Los Angeles.
+Ask for a meeting with Ron Hedding if you've got a real estate fraud-related offense in Los Angeles.

 We'll sit down and meet.
 I'll answer all of your questions.
-I'll give you an idea of what you're facing, and then finally, and probably most important, I'll give you an idea of how we can end up with the best result for you, such as:
+I'll give you an idea of what you're facing, and then finally, and probably most importantly, I'll give you an idea of how we can end up with the best result for you, such as:

 • How we can protect your future;

-• how we can protect your freedom;
+• How we can protect your freedom;

-• how we can keep you out of jail;
+• How we can keep you out of jail;

-• how we can keep you out of prison; and
+• How we can keep you out of prison; and

-Hedding Law Firm is located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-Call us for a free consultation at (213) 542-0979.
+Hedding Law Firm is in Los Angeles County at 16000 Ventura Blvd #1208, Encino.
+CA 91436.

 Menu